PyFPGA/pyfpga/README.md

   is generated
 * A method to add Verilog Included File directories
 * A method to specify generics/parameters values
-* Methods to add Tcl options in six different parts of the Flow (workaround for not yet implemented features)
+* Methods to add Tcl commands in up to six different parts of the Flow (workaround for not yet implemented features)
 * Optional logging capabilities which include the display of the Tool Execution Time
 * Methods to specify where to search an ip-repo, add a block design and export the hardware